Fellowships

 Concentration and Inspiration

 Fellows spend either six or three months in Bochum.
 During this period, CAIS finances their leave from work through compensation or grants.
 Individual offices and meeting rooms with modern facilities provide optimal working conditions.
-Fellows live rent-free in comfortable apartments located just minutes from CAIS.
+Comfortable apartments are provided free of charge.

 Fellows are members of the vibrant interdisciplinary research community at CAIS and of an international network of alumni, working groups, and affiliates.
 Regular joint activities foster academic and social exchange at the Center.
-These activities include breakfast on Tuesdays, colloquium and dinner on Wednesdays, as well as dialogue sessions on Thursdays.
+These activities include breakfast on Tuesdays, colloquium and dinner on Wednesdays, as well as occasional workshops on Thursdays.
 Fellows can invite guests for collaboration and receive financial support for their research expenses.

 Fellowships of six months usually start in October or April.
 Fellowships of three months can start in October, January, April, or July.
 Exceptions are possible after consultation.